-International Use - Note that the buttons can be customized for international use with categories identified by the desired language.
+International Use - Note that for international use the buttons can be customized with categories identified by the desired language.

-Lesson Plans - Before, during, or after the observation, the observer can quickly access the teacher's Lesson Plans via the Dashboard or the Team Table.
+Lesson Plans - Before, during, or after the observation, the observer can quickly access the teacher's Lesson Plans, either via the Dashboard or via the Team Table.

-Pre-lesson Questions - To provide the observer with some context and information about the upcoming observation, the teacher can respond to the Pre-lesson Questions, which the observer can see via the Dashboard or the observation pages.
+Pre-lesson Questions - To provide the observer with some context and information about the upcoming observation, the teacher can respond to the Pre-lesson Questions, which the observer can see via the Dashboard, or via the observation pages.